-Illuminates when the ignition is ON and the driver's seat belt is not fastened.
-If the warning light stays ON with the seat belt fastened, report the fault to a Jaguar Dealer/ Authorised Repairer.
-It is safe to drive the vehicle with the light ON, provided that the seat belt is properly fastened.
+Illuminates when the starter switch is turned on and the driver's seat belt is not fastened.
+If the warning indicator stays on with the seat belt fastened, report the fault to a Jaguar Dealer/Authorised Repairer.
+It is safe to drive the vehicle with the indicator illuminated, provided that the seat belt is properly fastened.